Sedum spp. and Hylotelephium spp.

 Some supplemental research on your choice of stonecrop species will help you find the optimal growing conditions, but for now, the following recommendations will serve you well.

-Climate and Exposure Needs
+Climate and Exposure

-Various species of Sedum are distributed worldwide, and are able to grow in many different temperature ranges.
-As a genus, these plants will generally grow in USDA Hardiness Zones 3 to 10, but the exact zones vary between species.
+As a genus, these plants will generally grow in USDA Hardiness Zones 3 to 10, but the exact regions vary between species.

-Stonecrop doesn’t like excess humidity or wetness.
-Given sedum’s tolerance for heat and dry soil, err on the side of warm and dry over cool and humid.
+Given its tolerance for heat and dry soil, err on the side of warm and dry over cool and humid.
 But stonecrop is tough, and it will make do in less-than-ideal conditions.

 These plants grow in full or partial sun, but as a general rule, full sun – or at least six hours of direct sunlight per day – results in better growth.

-If your garden’s patches of full sun exposure are limited, partial sun will do.
 Just know that the more low-growing and vigorous the sedum species, the more shade it can tolerate before growing floppily, and vice versa.

-Soil Needs
+Soil

-Sedums prefer lean, well-draining, coarsely-textured soil.
 This is best achieved with coarse sand, but gravel-heavy soils will work in a pinch.
 The ideal pH for these plants is slightly acidic to neutral, or 6.0 to 7.0.

-Deviating from the above recommendations will most likely lead to problems.
 Too much moisture retention can cause rotting, and a soil that’s too high in nutrients can cause leggy growth.

-Water and Fertilizer Needs
+Water and Fertilizer

-Supplemental stonecrop irrigation is only necessary for established plants when the top two inches of soil is dry.
+Supplemental irrigation is only necessary for established plants when the top two inches of soil is dry.

-You won’t have to water that much… and depending on rain, you might not have to water at all!
+You won’t have to water that much and depending on rain, you might not have to water at all!
 Sedum is pretty drought-resistant thanks to its succulent leaves.

 Since stonecrop does well in nutrient-deficient soil, supplemental fertilizer isn’t necessary.

-It bears repeating: too much nutrition results in weak and leggy growth.
+Too much nutrition results in weak and leggy growth.
 If you absolutely must fertilize, working an inch of compost at most into the soil annually is more than enough.

 Maintenance